Records – in particular, records relating to employment.

 Both the State and National regulators provide some templates to help businesses with addressing this function and we also provide a form to help employers capture the general information…plus other information you might need from time to time (like emergency contact information and diversity / health matters).

 - National System employers – FREE record keeping templates

 - State System employers – FREE record keeping templates

-- Contact RAW HR for a FREE template that combines best practice and general record keeping requirements
+- Contact Quantum Hr for a FREE template that combines best practice and general record keeping requirements

 The message to hear…

 A key message to take away from this article is that if you get the record keeping information right, you’ll proactively tick off many of the key things that cause employers to come to the attention of an industrial regulator.
 And if they do come knocking, chances are you will be one of the businesses that pass their audit first time.